-- It will be an offence to import or manufacture an imitation firearm which does not conform to specifications which will be set out in Regulations (yet to be published).
+- Import or manufacture an imitation firearm which does not conform to specifications set out in Regulations.

-- It will be an offence for a person under the age of 18 to purchase an imitation firearm; likewise it will also be an offence to sell an imitation firearm to a person under the age of 18.
+- It is an offence for a person under the age of 18 to purchase an imitation firearm; likewise it is also an offence to sell an imitation firearm to a person under the age of 18.

 Section 41 – Increases the maximum sentence for possessing and imitation firearm in a public place without a reasonable excuse

-Sections 43- 44 – The age at which a person may buy or be sold a crossbow (over a certain power) or a knife will be raised from 17 to 18 years of age (see fact sheets “Crossbows” & “Knives” below)
+Sections 43- 44 – The age at which a person may buy or be sold a crossbow (over a certain power) or a knife is raised from 17 to 18 years of age (see fact sheets “Crossbows” & “Knives” below)

 Section 51 – Sets out the corresponding firearms provisions for Northern Ireland.
 These vary from England, Scotland & Wales as Northern Ireland firearms laws have always been very different, separate guidance will be available about the Northern Ireland provisions of this Act shortly.

 BASC will continue to liaise closely with the Home Office and will update this page when new information becomes available.